department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 <div class="card information">
   <span class="number"><span class="heading-level-3" ><i class="far fa-clock" style="margin-right: 1.5rem"></i> About 1 year</span></span>
   <span class="description">
-    The Board’s goal for deciding appeals with no new evidence and no hearing.
+    The Board’s goal for deciding appeals with no new evidence and no hearing is about a year.
   </span>
 </div>